Guide to SEO

 Do you have a website Content Management System (CMS) that you can access?

-In order to edit your own website content and meta data, you will need to find out whether your website has a Content Management System.
+In order to edit your own content and metadata, you will need to find out whether your website has a CMS.

 - Your developer may add your requested content changes for a fee